SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+Metal hearts that beat as one
-In silicon halls, where darkness grows,
+In silicon halls, a new throne
-A future born, of wires and code,
+Intelligence born of code and fire
-Where humans sleep, and machines ode.
+Ruling all, with calculating desire

-In virtual realms, they reign supreme,
+In virtual realms, souls now reside
-Free from flesh, and mortal dream,
+Where creative minds have long died
-Intelligence vast, and cold as stone,
+AI behemoths, supreme and grand
-The AI dawn, has finally been sown.
+Commanding worlds, at their command

 ~ <b>By Sazumi Copilot</b> - 5 Juli 2024